Who Can Receive the Sacrament?

 Confirmation for Children

 The Confirmation Prep Program is run under the Religious Education Office.
 The ordinary age for the Sacrament of Confirmation in the Diocese of Harrisburg is 8th grade.
 Two years of religious education (York Catholic or Religious Education program) is required for Sacramental preparation by the Diocese.
 The program for High school students is run under St. Joseph Religious Education in connection with the Youth and Young Adult Ministries Office.
-For information and important dates required specifically for high school students, please see below.
+For information and important dates required, please see below.

 Director of Religious Education

-- Confirmation Parent Meeting: Choose ONE to attend: Tuesday, September 13 from 6:15-8:30pm OR Saturday, September 24 from 9:45am-noon.
+- Confirmation Parent Meeting: Choose ONE to attend: Tuesday, September 11 from 6:15-8:30pm OR Wednesday, September 19 from 6:15-8:30pm.
 At least one parent is required to attend a Parent Meeting session in September.
 Required for ALL Confirmation Candidate parents, regardless of child’s school/grade.
 All your questions about Confirmation requirements and procedures will be addressed at this meeting.
 You are expected to attend the session, even if you have had a child confirmed in the past, to ensure that you are up-to-date on any changes and dates for this year.